fleschutz/CWTS/README.md

 License & Copyright
 -------------------
-This open source release is licensed under the MIT license.
+This open source release is licensed under the CC0 license.
 All trademarks are the property of their respective owners.